metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Required:

-- `api_key_ref` (Attributes) OnboardbaseAPIKey is the APIKey generated by an admin account.It is used to recognize and authorize access to a project and environment within onboardbase (see [below for nested schema](#nestedatt--spec--provider--onboardbase--auth--api_key_ref))
+- `api_key_ref` (Attributes) OnboardbaseAPIKey is the APIKey generated by an admin account.
+It is used to recognize and authorize access to a project and environment within onboardbase (see [below for nested schema](#nestedatt--spec--provider--onboardbase--auth--api_key_ref))
 - `passcode_ref` (Attributes) OnboardbasePasscode is the passcode attached to the API Key (see [below for nested schema](#nestedatt--spec--provider--onboardbase--auth--passcode_ref))

 <a id="nestedatt--spec--provider--onboardbase--auth--api_key_ref"></a>